kalsandbrook/linux-playbook/content/docs/Useful Resources.md

 ## The ArchWiki

->[!important]
+{{% hint warning %}}
+**Consider**:

->Even though information on the ArchWiki is generally specific to the Arch Linux distribution, many of its articles on specific packages and utilities can prove valuable to those on other distributions.
+Even though information on the ArchWiki is generally specific to the Arch Linux distribution, many of its articles on specific packages and utilities can prove valuable to those on other distributions.

->
->However, approach any commands and filepaths provided with caution.
+However, approach any commands and filepaths provided with caution.
+{{% /hint %}}

 [The Arch Linux Wiki](https://wiki.archlinux.org)